Love Affair with Fish

 The other tube with the blue outlet is from the water pump that's draining my tank.

 The 2-stage filter removes most or all of the chlorine, but I use a water conditioner that removes the chlorine anyways.
-Better safe than sorry (real sorry!!).
+Better safe than sorry (really sorry!!).

 Laguna Peat Granules for Ponds are safe for fish tanks